 Nicole is a pain management physiotherapist at The Royal Melbourne Hospital (RMH) and has specialised in the field of neurology and pain for the past 10 years.

 Nicole’s evaluation of the training as part of her Master in Public Health was presented as a poster at the Australian Pain Society’s 36th Annual Scientific Meeting and Nicole’s input played a significant part in shaping the Yoga for Pain training program.

 She has successfully introduced the ‘mindful movement group’ within tertiary care.
 Her wider mission is to help people with pain regain control of their health-care improved access to appropriate yoga programs.

-Theresa is the Perth training assistant for Yoga for Pain Care Australia.
-She brings a background in anthropology and training as a yoga teacher, yoga therapist and Shiatsu massage therapist to the role.
-Theresa completed Yoga for Pain Foundations Training in 2015.
+Theresa is Yoga for Pain Care Australia’s training assistant.
+She brings an extensive background in anthropology and training as a yoga teacher, yoga therapist and Shiatsu massage therapist to the role.
+Theresa completed Yoga for Pain Preliminaries in 2015.

 Theresa has practiced yoga for more than 20 years and has been teaching since 2011 with Cancer Council WA, Multiple Sclerosis Society of WA, King Edward Memorial Hospital and Bloom Yoga Room.

 She also teaches yoga to teenage girls at Standing Strong, a wellness club for girls that aims to build confidence, self-esteem and resilience; and works privately as a rehabilitation assistant.

 Alana assists at Yoga for Pain trainings in NSW and ACT.
 She completed Yoga for Pain Preliminaries in 2015.